Many people associate pain with defeat, loss, and failure. Boxers, on the other hand, develop a different relationship with pain.

 Most people view pain as a response to something being wrong.
 This is not entirely correct.

-We know that most people live in the space where life is too easy, but what happens when you go too far and enter the realm of things that are impossible for you?
+We know that most people live in a space where life is too easy, but what happens when you go too far and enter the realm of things that are impossible for you?

 If you pull or tear a muscle, you went too far out of your comfort zone.
-But if you’re sore after working out, then you went just far enough.
+But if you just have sore muscles after working out, then you went just far enough.
 In both of the scenarios, you experience pain.
 The difference is that in the first situation, you went beyond your limits and what is possible for you.

 Even if you experience injury, you learn where your limits are and how to better ride that line of maximum performance.
 You don’t learn and you go grow without pain.
 You just remain the same.